maszkowicz/CovidPandemic_Reader/README.md

 If you want to get plots, add “-p”

-If you want to send OSC messages at a given adress and a given pace, add “-m”
+If you want to send OSC messages at a given address and a given pace (hardcoded in software), add “-m”